ValkyrienSkies/Valkyrien-Skies-2/forge/src/main/java/org/valkyrienskies/mod/forge/mixin/compat/TIS3d/README.md

 Minimal TIS-3d Compatibility Mixins

 - MixinCasingBlockEntityRender
-  - Fixes it skipping rendering on faces that are "behind" the block in the shipyard (when they aren't)
+    - Fixes it skipping rendering on faces that are facing away from the player (when they are actually facing the player)
 - MixinRenderContextImpl
     - Fixes distance culling checks on blocks that are in the shipyard